Annuity Lottery Games

 Players are generally required to select numbers from a specified range just like a traditional game such as Lotto or EuroMillions, and there are various prize tiers based on how many numbers you can match.
 The only difference is that the players in the top one or two prize tiers are paid a fixed regular amount rather than a lump sum.

-This page will be updated with any information about a UK Lottery Annuity Game as and when it is released.
+This page will be updated with further information about the UK Lottery Annuity Game as and when it is released.

 Annuity Games Around the World